5 Ways To Recognize A Heart Attack

 Some habits could increase the increase of suffering a heart attack.
 Discover them below:

 Smoking increases the risk of having a heart attack.
 This is one of the main causes of death from cardiovascular disease.

 When someone is a heavy smoker, their respiratory function is diminished considerably.
 In regards to having a heart attack, it can cause serious or even fatal consequences.

 2. Excessive stress

 Stress is a common problem.
-There is very little time to relax due to today´s fast pace in everyday life.
-Be calm, focus on solving the problem and don´t wear yourself down.
+There’s very little time to relax due to today’s fast pace in everyday life.
+Separating work from your personal life is the first step to dealing with stress.

 Avoid high levels of bad cholesterol.
 We’re not saying to eliminate certain foods, but to keep control of what you eat.
 You can eat junk food every once in a while.

 Alcoholic beverages are harmful when consumed frequently.
-In fact, they’re an important factor in obesity, and they increase the chance of having heart problems.
+In fact, they’re an important factor in obesity and they increase the chance of having heart problems.